 b.
 Dogs must be exercised outwith the Hostel grounds and their owners must immediately clean up after them (the Warden can provide information on local dog walking route).

 d.
-Dog owners must provide all bedding and dishes for their dog and dogs are not permitted in the kitchen, on beds, seats or other furniture.
-They are allowed into the 'Common-room' as long as no other guest objects.
+Dog owners must provide all bedding and dishes for their dog, and dogs are not permitted in the kitchen, on beds, seats or other furniture.
+They are allowed into the 'Common-room' as long as no other guest objects, so please ask first.

 e.
 If any dog displays aggressive/unmanageable behaviour, it will not be permitted access to the Hostel.

 11 ACCURACY OF PUBLISHED INFORMATION